In pursuit of a more perfect union, let me live with my best friends.

 But what if frustrating reform movements is a feature and not a bug of the Constitution?

 The constitutional amendment process is a dead route.
-The United States is too large and heterogeneous, its Congress too unwieldly, for even broadly supported proposals to pass.
+The United States is too large and heterogeneous, its Congress too unwieldly, for even broadly supported proposals to pass (viz. the Equal Rights Amendment).
 This creates pressure on the Supreme Court—the “non-political” branch—to do the work that amendments should do, politicizing the court and its decisions.
 The framers were right to elevate constitutional amendments above immediate political passions.
 But they more or less arbitrarily picked the requirements of the two supermajorities necessary for constitutional revisions, and we have learned a lot in the intervening years.
 The silver lining is that Article V itself can be changed.
 The bad news is that it would require an amendment.

 Folks I pay attention to.